Robert L. Pincus, PhD

 Scholarly and Creative Work

-Pincus’ has been the art critic for the San Diego Union-Tribune, a post he has held since 1985; previously he was an art critic for the Los Angeles Times.
+Pincus was the art critic for both the San Diego Union-Tribune and the Los Angeles Times.
 His book, On A Scale That Competes With the World: The Art of Edward and Nancy Reddin Kienholz, was the first book-length study on the work of a pivotal 20th century American sculptor and his late-in-life collaborations with his wife.
 Pincus also wrote chapters for Manuel Neri: Early Work 1953-1978 and But Is It Art?: The Spirit of Art as Activism and has contributed to numerous exhibition catalogs, including the landmark "L.A.
 Pop in the Sixties" publication of the Orange County Museum of Art.
 He has been a corresponding editor for Art in America for more than two decades.

 Pincus’ course, “Art Now,” reflects his many years of expertise as a practicing art critic, writing in newspapers, magazines, exhibition catalogs and books.
 The seminar is also grounded in his longstanding interested in art theory, the history of criticism and scholarship on American art, modernism and contemporary work.